Isle of Wight Guru

 3. Afternoon tea

 Dainty sandwiches with the crusts cut off are never going to fill you up, but they do provide a nice way to spend a couple of hours in a posh hotel on an Isle of Wight winter's day.
-There are several hotels which offer such things in winter on the Isle of Wight.
+There are several hotels that offer such things in winter on the Isle of Wight.

 Options include: